 If you have a crawlspace in your home, you may have a framed wall above the foundation and below the first floor, called a cripple wall.
 Retrofit anchoring of the exterior wall to the foundation is done one of two ways, either by anchor bolts (cripple walls) or retrofit foundation plates (no cripple walls).

 If you elect to retrofit the anchor bolt installation on a cripple wall, you will need to drill through the sill plate and into the top of the poured concrete foundation wall.
 Foundation anchor bolts come in an expansion type for use in stronger, solid concrete and in an epoxy setting type for use in older, weaker concrete, cinder block or brick.
 You can improve the holding power of epoxy-setting-type anchors by using longer anchors installed deeper into the foundation.
 You can improve the holding power of either type of anchor up to almost 60% by using large 3" square washers.

 Another method of anchoring the sill plate to the foundation is by using approved screw anchors such as the Titan HD made by Simpson.
-For a good overview of sill plate to foundation fastening see Bolting: Attachment Of The Mudsill To The Foundation.
+For a good overview of sill plate to foundation fastening, see Bay Area Retrofit's Bolting: Attachment Of The Mudsill To The Foundation.